godotengine/godot-docs/tutorials/animation/playing_videos.rst

 of disk space.

 `FFmpeg <https://ffmpeg.org/>`__ (CLI) is a popular open source tool for this purpose.
-FFmpeg has a steep learning curve, but it's powerful tool.
+FFmpeg has a steep learning curve, but it's a powerful tool.

 Here are example FFmpeg commands to convert an MP4 video to Ogg Theora.
 Since FFmpeg supports a lot of input formats, you should be able to use the commands